operator-framework/community/contributor-ladder.md

-issues, interactions with other parts of the system, etc. Approvers are expected to participate in making decisions about the strategy and priorities of the project. **Approvers are associated with a specific working group, such as Operator SDK or OLM.**
+issues, interactions with other parts of the system, etc. Approvers are expected to participate in making decisions about the strategy and priorities of the project. **Approvers are associated with a specific subproject, such as Operator SDK or OLM.**

 Responsibilities include:
  - Approver status may be a precondition to accepting large code contributions